hrmtsh2/sample-repo-for-workshop/README.md

-# THis is a sample repo
+# This is a sample repo